Home Our Series Early Pregnancy Dilemma Teenage Pregnancy in Kenya: Why Ivanna Waweru is Empowering Young Mothers

 4

 When I was seven months pregnant, I enrolled for a diploma course in Counseling Psychology.
-This happened because my mom insisted that she was only going to support my baby and I as long as I went back to school.
-I am absolutely grateful for having the support of my mom – I know other teen moms haven’t been as lucky.
+This happened because my mother insisted that she was only going to support my baby and I as long as I went back to school.
+I am absolutely grateful for having the support of my mother – I know other teen moms haven’t been as lucky.

 My graduation was such an emotional time for me; my baby and my diploma are literally twins!
 Now I’m pursuing my degree, and I have to balance my studies and being a mom to my little boy.
 It certainly hasn’t been a walk in the park, but as time goes by it gets easier and I acquire better coping skills.